Lehoczky/apro-scrape/README.md

 ## What is AproScrape

-AproScrape is a free, opensource web scraper which will periodically check HardveApro for new items you are searching for and display a notification when it finds one, so you can contact the seller as fast as you can.
+AproScrape is a free, opensource web scraper which will periodically check HardverApro for new items you are searching for and display a notification when it finds one, so you can contact the seller as fast as you can.